hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_inspired_wallpaper_featuring_a_retro_sty_cc34eab4-7dfe-4d2b-83cf-57b588785c31-0_1.content.md

 <!--font:Poppins-->

-# Get a Vintage Look with Retro Robot Background
+# "Vintage Look with Retro Robot Background"

 Bring some retro charm to your desktop or phone with our pixel art-inspired Retro Robot background!
 Featuring a limited color palette and pixelated lines, this background is perfect for anyone who loves classic video games and 80s sci-fi.